abratcher1066/Stay_at_Home_Recipes/README.md

 ![second image](https://i.ibb.co/pKxxB8n/image3.png)

 Take back dinnertime by [checking out our free, easy-to-use app](https://tanksareforcowards.github.io/Stay_at_Home_Recipes/)!
-Use *Stay At Home Cooking* to:
+Use *Stay At Home Recipes* to:
 - Preview over 1,500,000 recipes from 1000s of different websites--without the clutter.
     - *200,000 recetas españolas adicionales proporcionadas por Edamam API!*
 - See ingredient lists with a click, no scrolling required.
 - Search by name, meal type, or try a favorite from our curated collection.
 - Add recipes to your favorites for future reference, stored in one centralized location.

-Help flatten the curve--*Stay at Home* and cook!
+Help flatten the curve -- *Stay at Home* and cook!

 ![third image](https://i.ibb.co/xf9qzhc/image2.gif)